Jamie George: England

 George started for the England side that finished runners up to New Zealand at the 2009 IRB Junior World Championship.
 He scored a try against Wales during the 2010 Six Nations Under 20s Championship and was a member of the squad that finished fourth at the 2010 IRB Junior World Championship.
-In January 2014 George represented the England A team against Ireland Wolfhounds and Scotland A.
+In January 2014, George represented England A against Ireland Wolfhounds and Scotland A.

-On 29 May 2015 George was promoted to England's extended 50-man training squad for the 2015 Rugby World Cup.
+On 29 May 2015, George was promoted to England's extended 50-man training squad for the 2015 Rugby World Cup.
 He had replaced veteran Dylan Hartley in the squad after Hartley was suspended for head-butting George in a Saracens vs Northampton Saints fixture.
-On 22 August 2015 George made his Test debut replacing Tom Youngs in a World Cup warm Up fixture against France and five days later he was included in coach Stuart Lancaster's 31-man squad for the 2015 Rugby World Cup.
+On 22 August 2015 George made his Test debut replacing Tom Youngs in a World Cup warm Up fixture against France.
+Five days after making his debut, he was included in coach Stuart Lancaster's 31-man squad for the 2015 Rugby World Cup.
 His only appearance during the tournament came in their final pool fixture against Uruguay as the hosts failed to reach the knockout phase.

-In January 2016, George was announced in new coach Eddie Jones' first senior England squad for the 2016 Six Nations Championship and on 6 February 2016 made his first tournament appearance as a replacement for captain Hartley in their opening round 15–9 victory against Scotland.
+In January 2016, George was announced in new coach Eddie Jones' first senior England squad for the 2016 Six Nations Championship and on 6 February 2016, made his first tournament appearance as a replacement for captain Hartley in their opening round 15–9 victory against Scotland.
 England went on to complete the Grand Slam.
-Later that year George scored his first international try in the final test of their summer tour of Australia to complete a series whitewash.
+Later that year, George scored his first international try in the final test of their summer tour of Australia to complete a series whitewash.
 England retained their title during the 2017 Six Nations Championship, missing out on a consecutive grand slam with defeat in the final game away to Ireland which also brought an end to a record equalling eighteen successive Test victories.

 George was included in the squad for the 2019 Rugby World Cup and scored a try in their opening pool fixture against Tonga.
 He started all three knockout games against Australia in the quarter-final, victory over New Zealand in the semi-final and defeat to South Africa in the final as England finished runners up.